Combined Five-Year Program Application Requirements

 - Two letters of recommendation.

-This should be the spring semester of your junior year, or the point at which you obtain 75-90 credit hours.
+This should be the end of your junior year semester or the point at which you obtain 90 credit hours you are allowed to begin the application process.
+Those steps are as follows:

 - Apply online for your desired master’s program.

 This should be the fall semester of your senior year.
-At some point during the semester, make sure you schedule an appointment with a SEAS Graduate Professional Advisor to ensure that you enroll in the right courses for Spring 2018 that can “double count” toward your master’s degree.
+At some point during the semester, make sure you schedule an appointment with a SEAS Graduate Professional Advisor to ensure that you enroll in the right courses that can double-count toward your master’s degree.
+Please note that all double-counting courses must be approved by your advisor.

-This should be your graduation semester.
+This should be your undergraduate graduation semester.
 Make sure you:

 - Apply to graduate from your undergraduate program by May.
 This is done through the Registrar's office.

-- Enroll in the right classes that will “double count” toward your master’s degree.
-You can schedule an appointment with a SEAS Graduate Professional Advisor to make sure.
+- Enroll in the right classes that will double-count toward your master’s degree.
+You should schedule an appointment with a SEAS Graduate Professional Advisor to make sure you are doing this correctly.